Graduate Program Overview

 Penn State is one of the leading research universities in the United States.
 According to the National Science Foundation, it consistently ranks among the top 15 major U.S. universities in research expenditures in science and engineering fields.
 Its graduate programs attract students from diverse cultural and educational backgrounds and from more than 100 countries all over the world.

-Penn State has an enrollment at its main campus–University Park–of nearly 45,000 students, some 7,000 of which are graduate students.
+Penn State has an enrollment at its main campus–University Park–of more than 47,000 students, about 6,000 of which are graduate students.
 The University invites students to consider its graduate programs, whether they aspire to conduct research that will contribute to global knowledge or to hold a leadership position in their field with government or industry.

 Doctor of Philosophy (Ph.D.)
 Degree

 The purpose of the doctoral program in CSD is to prepare high-quality researchers to serve as leaders in the field of communication sciences and disorders.
 The program is designed to support students in developing knowledge, judgment, skills, and attitudes to facilitate their development and learning throughout their careers as researchers, scholars, and teachers.